 The Diocese of Kurunegala serves the Kurunegala, Kandy, Matale, Kegalle, Anuradhapura, and Polonnaruwa districts.

 The diocese is led by a Bishop.
 Under the Bishop, Archdeacons oversee Archdeaconries.
 Each Archdeaconry may be further divided into Deaneries, led by a Rural Dean.
-Deaneries consist of parishes, each guided by a Priest-in-Charge.
+Deaneries consist of parishes, each led by a Vicar or Priest-in-Charge.
+A parish may contain one or more churches.

 The Cathedral of Christ the Living Saviour in Colombo and the Cathedral of Christ the King in Kurunegala are the primary cathedrals of the Church of Ceylon.
 Church of Ceylon has many historic and well-known churches across Sri Lanka.